Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Conclusions

-One way to prevent the agent from tampering with the reward function is to isolate or encrypt the reward function, and in other ways trying to physically prevent the agent from reward tampering.
-However, we do not expect such solutions to scale indefinitely with our agent’s capabilities, as a sufficiently capable agent may find ways around most defenses.
-Instead, we have argued for design principles that prevent reward tampering incentives, while still keeping agents motivated to complete the original task.
-Indeed, for each type of reward tampering possibility, we described one or more design principles for removing the agent's incentive to use it.
-The design principles can be combined into agent designs with no reward tampering incentive at all.

-An important next step is to turn the design principles into practical and scalable RL algorithms, and to verify that they do the right thing in setups where various types of reward tampering are possible.
-With time, we hope that these design principles will evolve into a set of best practices for how to build capable RL agents without reward tampering incentives.
-We also hope that the use of causal influence diagrams that we have pioneered in this paper will contribute to a deeper understanding of many other AI safety problems and help generate new solutions.
+An important next step is to turn the design principles into practical and scalable RL algorithms, and to verify empirically that they do the right thing in setups where reward tampering is possible \citep{Kumar2020REALab,Milli2020}.
+With time, we hope that these design principles will evolve into a set of best practices for how to design capable RL agents.
+We also hope that the use of causal influence diagrams that we have introduced in this paper will contribute to a deeper understanding of many other AI safety problems and help generate new solutions.